Garage Size Chart

 3-Car30–36 ft22–30 ftThree vehicles or mixed useBest for larger lots and expanded storage

 Most buyers comparing a practical two-car footprint start with 20×20, 24×24, and 24×30.
 If 24×24 feels like the right balance, move to the available 24×24 garage plan package.
+If you need more depth for storage or workspace, use the 24×30 interest page to signal demand for that future size.

 Vehicle Clearance